How to Ask Your Boss for a Promotion

 Tip #1: Research the position

-Before asking for a promotion, make sure you fully understand the duties and responsibilities you will be taking on in the new position.
+Before asking for a promotion, make sure you fully understand the duties and responsibilities you will be taking on in the new position and that you are ready for them.

 Ask yourself if you see yourself in this position and whether it’s the right job for you.
-Being introspective is important, according to Becca Carnahan:
+Introspection is important, according to Becca Carnahan:

 Becca Carnahan